-The Greek authorities have introduced legislation to facilitate net metering for solar PV arrays, allowing installations up to 500 kWp.
+Meanwhile the Greek authorities have introduced legislation to facilitate net-metering for solar PV arrays, allowing installations up to 500 kWp.

 The Greek net-metering scheme (active as of mid-2015) is applicable to all solar PV systems that aim for self-consumption, thus expands to both rooftop and ground-mounted systems.

 The upper limit for residential net-metering PV installations in Greece’s mainland grid is set at 20 kWp.
 However, in commercial applications where the required load exceeds 20 kWp, the new scheme allows for net-metering for installations that exceed the 20 kWp limit and reach up to half the power consumption of the consumer.
 In this case, net-metering systems can reach up to 500 kWp.